GPT2MEG: Quantizing MEG for Autoregressive Generation: Results

 \subsection{Ablation experiments}

-Ablation studies are a common approach in machine learning to understand model behaviour by selectively removing or altering components of the model \citep{meyes2019ablation}.
-We performed ablation experiments with \texttt{ChannelGPT2} to investigate how well it can generate task-related brain activity under varied conditions without further training.
+We performed ablation experiments with \texttt{GPT2MEG} for a single sample subject to investigate how well it can generate task-related brain activity under varied conditions without further training.
+In Appendix~\ref{ssec:diff_trial_length} we show that it can accurately generate evoked activity for various stimulus lengths, while being trained only on the data with the original stimulus length.

-First, we evaluated the model’s ability to adapt to different trial durations.
-The results reported thus far are for a \texttt{ChannelGPT2} trained on trials lasting 0.5 seconds.
-We generated data using the same fitted \texttt{ChannelGPT2} model but with trial durations of 0.2 s and 0.8 s.
-As shown in Figure \ref{fig:evoked_random_timing}, \texttt{ChannelGPT2} accurately adapted to the shorter and longer trials.
-The evoked responses matched the expected time-courses, with appropriate truncation or lack of second peaks due to stimulus offset.
-This demonstrates the model’s ability to generalise to varied trial durations despite being trained on a fixed duration.

-Next, we performed two experiments to determine whether \texttt{ChannelGPT2} relies solely on timing information or also utilises the semantic content of the condition labels.
-First, we trained a model (\texttt{ChannelGPT2-randomlabel}) where the condition labels were shuffled randomly during training, breaking the semantic alignment between labels and evoked responses.
-Second, we trained a model (\texttt{ChannelGPT2-1label}) using a single condition label for all trials.
-This tests whether the model cheats by learning an average evoked response instead of adapting to each condition.
+We performed two experiments to determine whether \texttt{GPT2MEG} relies solely on timing information or also utilises the semantic content of the condition labels.
+First, we trained a model (\texttt{GPT2MEG-randomlabel}) where the condition labels were shuffled randomly during training, breaking the semantic alignment between labels and evoked responses.
+Second, we trained a model (\texttt{GPT2MEG-1label}) using a single condition label for all trials.
+This tests whether the model cheats by learning an average evoked response instead of adapting to each task-condition.

-\begin{sloppypar} As evident in Figure \ref{fig:evoked_random_label}, both models failed to generate distinct evoked responses for different semantic conditions.
-This demonstrates that \texttt{ChannelGPT2} leverages both timing and semantic information in the conditioning labels, rather than simply learning a stereotyped temporal template.
-Quantitatively, evoked response correlation with real data dropped to 44\% and 56\% for \texttt{ChannelGPT2-randomlabel} and \texttt{ChannelGPT2-1label}, respectively, compared to 74\% for the full \texttt{ChannelGPT2}.
-Both the qualitative analysis and the correlation numbers indicate that \texttt{ChannelGPT2-1label} was somewhat closer to matching \texttt{ChannelGPT2}. \end{sloppypar}
+\begin{sloppypar} As evident in Figure \ref{fig:evoked_random_label}, models with either with shuffled or single condition labels typically failed to generate distinct evoked responses for different semantic conditions.
+This demonstrates that \texttt{GPT2MEG} leverages both timing and semantic information in the conditioning labels, rather than simply learning a stereotyped temporal template.
+Quantitatively, evoked response correlation with real data dropped to 44\% and 56\% for \texttt{GPT2MEG-randomlabel} and \texttt{GPT2MEG-1label}, respectively, compared to 74\% for the full \texttt{GPT2MEG}. \end{sloppypar}

-We also investigated the contributions of the channel and condition embeddings, by training two separate ablated models.
-As shown in Figure \ref{fig:embedding_ablation}, removing the channel embeddings resulted in very similar PSD across channels in the generated data, indicating the model relies heavily on these embeddings to adapt generation per channel.
-The evoked responses in Figure \ref{fig:embedding_ablation_evoked} confirm that without channel embeddings, variability between channels is reduced.
-Removing the condition embeddings resulted in noisier power spectra of the generated data and no 20 Hz peak.